Li-Wanhua/AMS/Test_Model_valid_dataset/Fusion/README.md

 g++ -o pre_2_txt pre_2_txt.cpp
 ./pre_2_txt
 ```
-3. Now you can see a file named 'test_prediction.txt'.
+3. Now you can see a file named 'valid_prediction.txt'.
 The final predict result is in this file.